Frequently Asked Questions

 Billing and Shipping Questions

-For the safety and well-being of our members, treatment plans can only be renewed early once every 30 days.
+Yes, however for the safety and well-being of our members, refills can only be processed early once every 30 days.
 Please keep in mind that these are prescription medications and have the potential to cause negative side effects!

 Are 4Romeo treatment plans covered by insurance?

 No, 4Romeo treatment plans are not covered by insurance.
 We currently accept VISA, Mastercard, American Express and Discover.

 Can 4Romeo treatment plans be charged to a health savings or flexible spending account?